99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Atomic counter:
 Numeric attribute that is incremented when UpdateItem is called, is not accurate because even if the update fails it increments, used for example for users on a website
-or counts that can have slight miscalcumations.
+or counts that can have slight miscalculations.

-DynamoDB DAX:!!
+DynamoDB DAX:
 Fully managed highly aval. seamless i-memory cache for DynamoDB, fully secure, microseconds cached reads and queries.
 Doesnt require
 application logic modification because compatible with existing DynamoDB APIs.
 Solves the "hot key" problem so too many reads.